sekulovskin/bgms/README.md

   `bgm()` models the presence or absence of edges between variables.
-  Posterior inclusion probabilities indicate the plausibility of each edge and can be converted into Bayes factors for conditional independence tests Sekulovski et al. (2024).
+  Posterior inclusion probabilities indicate the plausibility of each edge and can be converted into Bayes factors for conditional independence tests (see Marsman et al., 2025; Sekulovski et al., 2024).

 - **Communities/clusters in one-sample designs**:
   `bgm()` can also model community structure.
 Posterior probabilities